thedaomarketer/literate-octo-doodle/README.md

 ### Hi there, I'm literate-octo-doodle 👋

-I'm a passionate marketer with a strong focus on decentralized autonomous organizations (DAOs) and the blockchain ecosystem.
-My mission is to help projects grow and achieve their goals through innovative marketing strategies.
+I'm a passionate learning programmer.
+My mission is to help projects grow and achieve their goals through innovation.

 ---